We may earn commission from affiliate links →

 From Vela Przina, enjoy a walk on a car-free footpath through pretty vineyards to the other side of the headland to reach Bilin Zal, a small, lively beach that is very popular with local families.
 (Bilin Zal can also be reached directly from Lumbarda by following the narrow coast road from the marina, which turns into a coastal path from Tatinja Beach.
 The 1-kilometer walk to or from Lumbarda is scenic, especially at sunset).

 Bilin Zal has stunning views of the Peljesac Peninsula and the Skoji Archipelago.
 The Konoba Bilin Zal adjacent to the beach has a large terrace offering what must be one of the best views on Korčula Island.
 We stopped for a cold beer at sunset and didn’t want to leave.
 We loved mingling with local families meeting up with their friends, and relaxing after work.

-There is a pebble beach at the end of the marina backed by a popular cocktail bar in Lumbarda village itself.
+A pebble beach is at the end of the marina, backed by a popular cocktail bar in Lumbarda village itself.
 There are fee-paying inflatables in the sea, which children will love.